-Changes in work status do not change whether households receive the programme, so it is unlikely participants lose their benefits by changing work status.
-Targeting is not related to

-- current employment or income for about half the programmes.
+• Changes in work status do not affect household eligibility for the programmes, so it is unlikely participants lose their benefits by changing work status.
+Targeting is not related to current employment or income for about half the programmes.
 For the other programmes, eligibility is determined using measures of household wealth based on household asset ownership, which do not seem to change much with small changes in income.
-This may not hold for a potential grant for the unemployed, an issue we discuss in 'Conditions or monitoring for receiving jobseekers' allowance'. - Grants are not large enough to serve as a source of income on their own.
-The 'transfer consumption ratio' in Table 2_is the percentage of average household spending made up by the transfer, for households receiving the transfer.
-The transfers in this study made up only between four and twenty percent of household expenditure, so households would need to earn other income to cover their expenditure and thus the transfer would be unlikely to discourage work.
+This may not hold for a potential grant for the unemployed, an issue we discuss in "Conditions or monitoring for receiving jobseekers' allowance".

+• Grants are not large enough to serve as a source of income on their own.
+The 'transfer consumption ratio' in Table 2 is the percentage of average household spending made up by the transfer, for households receiving the transfer.
+The transfers in this study made up only between four and twenty per cent of household expenditure, so households would need to earn other income to cover their expenditure and thus the transfer would be unlikely to discourage work.